On the Threshold of Drop Fragmentation under Impulsive Acceleration: Problem Description and formulation

-A significant fraction of the simulations in this work involve high density ratios ($\rho > 500$).
-For such high density ratios, a sharp interface can cause instabilities at the interface due to an unnatural spike in kinetic energy \citep{jain_secondary_2015}.
-The same has been observed in all our large $\rho$ simulations with low $\Ohd$ ($\Ohd \leq 0.001$) (not shown here), where the upstream face shows unnaturally large surface instabilities which leads to removal of micro-droplets from the main droplet.
-Hence, we smear the interface by using a vertex average of $c$ to reduce the density gradients across the interface.
-Using a smoothed field prevents premature breakup of the interface.
+A significant fraction of the simulations in this study involve high density-ratios ($\rho > 500$).
+For such high density-ratios, a sharp interface can induce instabilities at the interface due to an unnatural spike in kinetic energy \citep{jain_secondary_2015}.
+The phenomenon has also been observed in all of our large $\rho$ simulations with low $\Ohd$ ($\Ohd \leq 0.001$), albeit not presented here.
+In these cases, the upstream face shows unnaturally large surface instabilities, which lead to the removal of micro-droplets from the main drop.
+To overcome these issues, the interface is smeared by vertex averaging the volume fraction field.
+This approach helps to reduce density gradients across the interface, preventing its premature breakup.
 The numerical scheme with this smearing will be validated for a high $\rho$ case in the next section.